yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 **Principle #4**:
 "Business people and developers must work together daily throughout the project."

+{% quote Working together means quicker turnarounds in communication not lack or roles and responsibilites %}

 Working together doesn't mean working without clearly defined rules and processes.
 However, most teams understand this principle as a legalization of chaos.
 They think that since we work together, we don't need to define roles